Justine Ryu, MD

 2025

 Haj A, Paul D, Jurgens S, Eswaran H, Weng L, Ryu J, Rodriguez Espada A, Chaudhry S, Feingold L, Burke K, Koyama S, Wang X, Francis J, Choi S, Mackman N, Bergmeier W, Burgin A, Rämö J, Ellinor P, Grover S, Bendapudi P. Coagulation factor XII haploinsufficiency is protective against venous thromboembolism in a population-scale multidimensional analysis.
 Nature Communications 2025, 16: 8176.
-PMID: 40890099, PMCID: PMC12402198, DOI: 10.1038/s41467-025-62789-5.Peer-Reviewed Original ResearchCitationsAltmetricMeSH Keywords and ConceptsConceptsRisk of bleedingVenous thromboembolismHeterozygous lossHeterozygous carriersVariant carriersFactor XIISplice site variantFactor XII levelsCoagulation factor XIIFactor XII concentrationHeterozygous miceThrombin generationThromboembolismHaploinsufficient stateXII levelsWild-typeIntermediate phenotypesSite variantsBleedingPotential drug targetsHuman dataCoding regionGenetic variationF12 locusDrug targetsDevelopment and Validation of VTE-BERT Natural Language Processing Model for Venous Thromboembolism
+PMID: 40890099, PMCID: PMC12402198, DOI: 10.1038/s41467-025-62789-5.Peer-Reviewed Original ResearchCitationsAltmetricMeSH Keywords and ConceptsConceptsRisk of bleedingVenous thromboembolismHeterozygous lossHeterozygous carriersVariant carriersFactor XIISplice site variantFactor XII levelsCoagulation factor XIIFactor XII concentrationHeterozygous miceThrombin generationThromboembolismHaploinsufficient stateXII levelsWild-typeIntermediate phenotypesSite variantsBleedingPotential drug targetsHuman dataCoding regionGenetic variationF12 locusDrug targetsDevelopment and validation of venous thromboembolism–bidirectional encoder representations from transformers (VTE-BERT) natural language processing model

 Clinical Care